Flood Insurance in Delaware

 How Much Is Flood Insurance in Delaware?

-The average cost of flood insurance in Delaware is $1,497 under the National Flood Insurance Program, the country’s largest flood insurer.
-Although, costs may vary depending on your location and other factors.
+The average cost of flood insurance in Delaware is $1,497 annually under the nation’s largest flood insurer, the National Flood Insurance Program, but your exact rate will vary depending on your location and property.

-The NFIP isn’t your typical insurance company.
-It’s a government program managed by the Federal Emergency Management Agency (FEMA).
-The government established this public option in 1968 to subsidize coverage and make flood insurance more accessible to a wider population.
+If you’re unfamiliar, the NFIP isn’t a standard insurance company.
+It’s a government entity managed by the Federal Emergency Management Agency (FEMA).
+The government established this public option for flood insurance in 1968 to subsidize coverage and make it accessible to the general public, as historically, no company had been able to insure floods adequately and economically while staying in business.

 Average Cost of Flood Insurance in Delaware